HPV vaccine

 What if you are 26 years and older?

 The vaccine is now approved up to age 45, but it is less effective after age 18.
 Discuss this with your doctor if you are interested.
 Most sexually active adults have been exposed to some, but probably not all, strains of HPV.
-If you haven’t received the vaccine and are over 26, the best way to prevent these types of cancers is regular physicals and screenings with your PCP.
+If you haven’t received the vaccine and are over 26, the best way to prevent these types of cancers is regular physicals and screenings with your NOAH provider.

 1 reply